Find Community

 Cost of Assisted Living in North Carolina

-The cost of assisted living typically depends on services offered, as well as apartment size , city, location, real estate value, and care services offered by the community.
-In North Carolina, the average cost of assisted living is $5,769 per month, encompassing services such as personalized care, social and recreational programs, meals, housekeeping, and various amenities designed to enhance quality of life1.
+On average, the cost of assisted living in North Carolina is $5,787 per month.
+This price can vary based on several factors, including location and care services offered by the community.
+The cost of assisted living encompasses services such as personalized care, social and recreational programs, meals, housekeeping, and various amenities designed to enhance quality of life.

-Cost of Assisted Living in North Carolina Compared to Nearby States
+Cost of Assisted Living in North Carolina vs. Nearby States

 Get to Know North Carolina